 - Shopping centers

-You also want to limit the number of people coming into your home especially in your baby’s first few weeks.
+You also want to limit the number of people coming into your home, especially in your baby’s first few weeks.
 It is hard to resist a newborn but people can carry and transfer germs.

 Before someone holds your baby nicely remind them to wash their hands that way it can help limit the spread of germs.

 Rush hour or busy times of the day is generally not the best time to take your baby out in public.
-Try to do your grocery shopping, doctor visits or anything else that requires your newborn to be out in public around mid-morning hours.
+Try to do your grocery shopping, doctor visits, or anything else that requires your newborn to be out in public around mid-morning hours.

 You don’t want to be stuck in traffic with a hungry newborn.
 Yes, this happened to me once and it was horrible!
-I ended pulling off to the side of the road to nurse my daughter.
-Ever since that incident, I try to work my schedule around the non-busy times of the days.
+I ended up pulling off to the side of the road to nurse my daughter.
+Ever since that incident, I try to work my schedule around the non-busy times of the day.

 Now my daughter and I will go run errands mid-morning since there are less traffic and people.
 I can get things done a lot faster and I am not stressing over a lot of people in one place.

 Babies who are less than two months old do not have a fully developed and functioning immune system.
 They are vulnerable to many serious infections.
-If your baby is sick at all call to make an appointment with the pediatrician or head the hospital of your baby has something more serious.
+If your baby is sick at all call to make an appointment with the pediatrician or head the hospital if your baby has something more serious.
 Once your baby hits 2 months old they have reached a very important milestone!

 When you feel ready to take your newborn out here are some tips to help you prepare for your baby’s first outing:

-- Start Small- You don’t need to plan a whole day of adventure for your newborn.
+Start Small- You don’t need to plan a whole day of adventure for your newborn.
 You could start with 1 or 2-hour outing and work up to longer ones as your baby gets older.
-If you feel that is too long, do a shorter trip!
+If you feel that it is too long, do a shorter trip!
 You could start by walking around your neighborhood or park for 10-15 minutes.